agenteo/agenteo.github.com/source/_posts/2015-02-16-a-process-to-identify-and-monitor-flaky-tests.md

 I like the title to be: `ERRORING_FILE_NAME_AND_LINE || APPLICATION EXCEPTION` for example: `spec/features/preview/article_mobile_spec.rb:24 || Capybara::Poltergeist::TimeoutError` and mark the issue with the tag `flaky-test`.

->> We now have the information to focus resolution efforts on frequently occurring issues, perhaps pinpoint some fails to a 3rd party system having issues during at that time
+>> We now have the information to focus resolution efforts on frequently occurring issues, perhaps pinpoint some fails to a 3rd party system having issues at that time

 After confirming a flaky test add that information in jenkins with the "edit build information".
 A title "flaky test" and description the github issue that tracks the flaky test.